with Dollar Tree items and Sweater Ribbon

 Put a strip of hot glue along the edge of the sweater ribbon, and press it on to the back of the wreath form.
 Begin wrapping the ribbon around the form.
 Match up each wrap, with every wrap touching the edge of each new one.
 If the gap won’t stay closed, add a strip of glue edge where the edge of the ribbon needs to be.
 When you are back where you started, make the final loop straight up and down, not a bit diagonal like all of the other loops.
 Cut off the ribbon and glue it to the back of the form.

 First you will separate the hearts from the rest of the sign.
-The hearts are attached to one another with a red ribbon, glued into a vertical line.
+The hearts are attached to a red ribbon, glued vertically.
 Hold the ribbon and gently pull each heart down and away.
-They come apart very easily.
+They come off very easy.

 Place the red “Welcome” heart at the bottom center of the wreath.
 Next put the two pink hearts on the left and right side of it with the edges of the pink hearts under the red just a bit.

 In order to place the piece on to the wreath, and be able to take it on and off, you need to attach pipe cleaners on the back of it.
-Turn the hearts face down and put a strip of glue on the back of the top hearts.
-Make the glue about two inches long.
-Press the middle of each pipe cleaners on that section of glue.
+Turn the hearts face down and put a strip of glue, about 2″ long, on the back of each of the top hearts.
+Press the middle of each pipe cleaners on the sections of glue.

 Once the glue is dry, find the bottom center of the wreath.
 Put the hearts face down and put the wreath on top of them, face down.
 Make sure the hearts are centered, then wrap the pipe cleaners around the wreath and twist them closed.
 Repeat this process on each side.
 Now put the foam heart on the top of the wreath.
-It should stick on its own, but if it doesn’t place a TINY bit of hot glue on the back of it and press it on the wreath.
+The pack from Dollar Tree have adhesive backs, so it should stick on its own, but if it doesn’t place a TINY bit of hot glue on the back of it and press it on the wreath.

 Alter the Valentine’s wreath for each winter season and holiday.